TEMPORAL BONE ANATOMY

 • Styloid Process — slender bony projection

-• Attachment for lingual muscles
+• Attachment for your lingual muscles

-• Attachment for pharyngeal ligaments
+• Attachment for your pharyngeal ligaments

 SQUAMOUS PART